Beliefs and policies of

 Englewood, NJ commented: "I would be excited for the congregant, and set up a time

 to meet with the couple to discern if their relationship was strong enough for me to

 officiate at their wedding.
 I would want to know about the faith tradition that nurtured

 each of the partners... and how these differences would impact their marriage."

 The UUA is a religious organization without a creed; its members are

-expected to develop their own spiritual path, with the help of fellow U-Us.
+expected to develop their own spiritual path, with the help of fellow U-Us and the minister.
 The

 Association and its members embrace many sources of religious expression, including

 Christianity, Judaism, Neopaganism, Eastern religions, Aboriginal religions, etc. Rev.